Zarrie/it-in-wonderland/_posts/2022-06-02-tour-of-duty.md

 Such an approach for hiring / looking for a job is mutually beneficial as it sets clear and measurable responsibilities and expectations by the employer.

-On the other side, the employee has clear expectations about what has to be done, for how long, and what the outcome be for both sides.
+On the other side, the employee has clear expectations about what has to be done, for how long, and what the outcome will be for both sides.

 The end of a Tour of Duty might naturally lead to the end of the employment relations as well but in the IT industry lifelong employment in a single company is rare nowadays anyway.

-It is obvious that this approach mitigates the situation described above, but how does that work in practice?
+It is obvious that this approach mitigates the situation described initially, but how does that work in practice?

 ## Agreeing on a Tour of Duty